charliemaiors/golang-wol/README.md

  Define the custom location of the database, the executable has to have the capabilities of read,write or create file inside that folder.

  ### Docker
+---

- This service is also available as container for arm, normal x86 and windows container on the [docker hub](https://hub.docker.com/r/cmaiorano/golang-wol/) using respectively arm, x86 or win as image tag
+ This service is also available as container for arm, normal x86 and windows container on the [docker hub](https://hub.docker.com/r/cmaiorano/golang-wol/) using respectively arm, x86 or win as image tag.